Photo: Jeremy Roberts, Conservation Media

 Working Lands for Wildlife's Northern Bobwhite, Grasslands and Savannas Framework for Conservation Action is a 2022 publication by NRCS capturing a long-term, large landscape conservation plan across 25 states to recover central and eastern grasslands for northern bobwhite and other wildlife species.

-To support the win-win approach of WLFW, this framework also includes anticipated outcomes for risk management and revenue enhancements for agricultural and/or forestry operations, as well as measured outcomes for addressing climate change.
+To support the win-win approach of WLFW, this framework also includes anticipated outcomes for risk management and revenue enhancements for agricultural and/or forestry operations.